Guidance for OJJDP Research Grantees

 OJJDP social science analysts review all final technical reports for completeness and clarity and offer recommendations regarding technical edits or additional content.
-Once the final report is approved, OJJDP provides a copy for public access on the National Criminal Justice Reference Service.
+Once the final report is approved, OJJDP provides a copy for public access on the OJJDP and Office of Justice Programs websites.

 In addition, OJJDP notifies the Attorney General of the pending publication through an entry in a weekly memo.
 Publications generally need to appear in this weekly notification at least twice prior to the publication being available to the public.

 - A plain language summary of the final technical report that will summarize the project research findings in plain, practice-oriented language that will facilitate understanding and application.
 These summaries should follow OJJDP's template for creating the summaries.
 This should be uploaded as the third of at least three attachments in the final report in GMs.
 These will be converted into a standard template to be included with the final technical report on NCJRS.